Scheduled MonumentsEnglandMyddle Castle immediately south of Castle Farm

 What is Myddle Castle immediately south of Castle Farm?

-Myddle Castle is a motte and bailey fortress located near Castle Farm in Shropshire, occupying a commanding position in the north of the county.
+Myddle Castle is a motte-and-bailey fortification situated near Castle Farm in the parish of Myddle, Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020061.

 Who is responsible for protecting Myddle Castle immediately south of Castle Farm?